Vietnam.vn - Nền tảng quảng bá Việt Nam

 Man Utd's DNA

-After losing 0-3 to Man City at Old Trafford in October 2023, Ten Hag admitted that he could not build a playing style for Man Utd similar to when he was leading Ajax, because there were different players.
+After losing 0-3 to Man City at Old Trafford in October 2023, Ten Hag admitted that he could not build a playing style for Man Utd similar to when he was coaching Ajax, because there were different players.

-From there, Man Utd's style of play can be understood as having low ball possession, a low formation, a number of fast forwards concentrated in the front line and explosive pressing designed to take advantage of situations transitioning from defense to attack.
+From this, Man Utd's style of play can be understood as having low ball possession, a low formation, a number of fast forwards concentrated in the front line and explosive pressing designed to take advantage of situations transitioning from defense to attack.

 Frontal attack